 In small spaces, it tends to get dark as there is less room to install windows.
 In addition, several apartments tend to share the floor of a building, meaning there are many windowless, interior walls in apartment units.
 Combined, this leads to dark apartments that don’t get a lot of light.

 Make the most of the light in your apartment by using light, bright decorations, furniture, and wall colors.
-By focusing on bright tones, your apartment will reflect the natural and artificial light in the space, making it feel larger and brighter.
+By focusing on bright tones and color palette, your apartment will reflect the natural and artificial light in the space, making it feel larger and brighter.
 However, be careful of white-washing your apartment.
 Instead of going all-in on one shade or color, introduce new colors through accent pillows, decorations, throw blankets, area rugs, and other pieces to add fun contrasts to the space.

 Enjoy the Little Things

-While construction and major renovations are likely out of your budget and lease agreement, there are plenty of little things you can do that make a big difference in your apartment.
-Mirrors, bright decorations, new light fixtures, area rugs, and wallpaper are just of few apartment interior design ideas that can leave a big impact.
+While construction and major renovations are likely out of your budget and lease agreement, there are plenty of little things you can do that make a big difference in your apartment or studio apartment.
+Mirrors, bright decorations, new light fixtures, apartment area rugs, and wallpaper are just of few apartment interior design ideas that can leave a big impact.